thekalinga/books-raw/repo/prison-conditions-in-India-hrw-report/book.md

 concerned.
 The District Judge has
-interviewed some of the juvenile prisoners in regard to whom he learnt…that they had been subjected to sexual assault by the adult prisoners.
-The juvenile prisoners who made statements before the District Judge have expressed apprehension that they might get into difficulties if their names are disclosed.…"
+interviewed some of the juvenile prisoners in regard to whom he learn. …that they had been subjected to sexual assault by the adult prisoners.
+The juvenile prisoners who made statements before the District Judge have expressed apprehension that they might get into difficulties if their names are disclosed. …"

     Though an effort had been made in the earlier case to protect the juveniles in Tihar